-- 1. To determine prior to the start of each financial year in consultation with the Executive Member for Resources & Performance Management: - (a) The Council Tax base. - (b).
-The estimated business rates to be collected as set out in the NNDR1 return. - 2.
-To make all decisions (strategic, operational or otherwise) in relation to the agreements entered into with the Council's Strategic Services Delivery Partners limited to the delegated limits set out in the Financial Procedure Rules.
+1. To determine prior to the start of each financial year in consultation with the Executive Member for Resources & Performance Management: (a) The Council Tax base.(b).
+The estimated business rates to be collected as set out in the NNDR1 return.
+2. To make all decisions (strategic, operational or otherwise) in relation to the agreements entered into with the Council's Strategic Services Delivery Partners limited to the delegated limits set out in the Financial Procedure Rules.

 g) Head of Legal and Democratic Services 1.
 To make minor amendments to the list of appointments to outside bodies, in consultation with Group Leaders.
-2. To make any in year appointments to Committees and Working Groups according to the political balance calculation, in consultation with relevant Group Leaders, to the extent not precluded by law 3.
-To deal with appeals at the first stage of the Pensions Disputes Resolution Procedure.
-4. To make all decisions (strategic, operational or otherwise) in relation to the agreements entered into with the Council's Strategic Services Delivery Partners limited to the delegated limits set out in the Financial Procedure Rules h) Chief Operating Officer 1.
+2. To deal with appeals at the first stage of the Pensions Disputes Resolution Procedure.
+3. To make all decisions (strategic, operational or otherwise) in relation to the agreements entered into with the Council's Strategic Services Delivery Partners limited to the delegated limits set out in the Financial Procedure Rules h) Chief Operating Officer 1.
 To make all decisions (strategic, operational or otherwise) in relation to the agreements entered into with the Council's Strategic Services Delivery Partners limited to the delegated limits set out in the Financial Procedure Rules.
 2. As Monitoring Officer authority to make minor amendments to the Council's constitution, and also to make minor amendments to the Council's policies and procedures.
-3. To determine as part of the Council's Managing Attendance at Work Policy relating to Permanent III Health Retirement (Paragraph 9) which tier of ill health benefits is to be paid in consultation with the Executive Member for Resources and performance, and if an ill heath certificate is issued to authorise it. i) Head of People and Development 1.
+3. To determine as part of the Council's Managing Attendance at Work Policy relating to Permanent III Health Retirement (Paragraph 9) which tier of ill health benefits is to be paid in consultation with the Executive Member for Resources and performance, and if an ill heath certificate is issued to authorise it.
+4. To discharge delegations and functions afforded to a Head of Service in the Constitution and Standing Orders in the absence of the relevant Head of Service, excluding those finance functions afforded to the Section 151 Officer 5.
 To agree the release of Frozen Pension Benefits on Compassionate Grounds in consultation with the Section 151 Officer